mia-platform/documentation/docs/development_suite/set-up-infrastructure/revisions-and-versions.md

 sidebar_label: Manage Revisions and Versions
 ---

-In the project with the Enhanced Workflow the `Revisions` and `Versions` replacing the concept of `Branches` and `Tags` because the Console will not rely on the typical Git-based instruments anymore and will instead adopt a **new configuration management system**.
+In Projects adopting the Enhanced Workflow, `Revisions` and `Versions` replace the concept of `Branches` and `Tags`.
+The Console will not rely on the typical Git-based instruments anymore and will instead adopt a **new configuration management system**.

 Developers can manage *revisions* and *versions* from the dedicated sections inside the Project Overview area.